CGRP Signal Transduction

 Our lab is also working on developing novel technologies to transfer nucleic acids and proteins into cells using nanoscale devices, for enhanced gene editing (CRISPR/Cas9), production of induced pluripotent stem cells (iPSC), and chimeric antigen receptor in T-cell (CAR-T) cancer therapy.
 Current gene transfer technology, including lipofection, electroporation, and viral delivery, has enabled break-through advances in basic and translational science.
 Despite this success there are limitations to current gene transfer technology: many cell types cannot be consistently transfected by lipofection or electroporation (stem cells, iPSCs, T-cells) and viral delivery has limitations to the size of experimental DNA that can be packaged.

-Human primary neuron growing on
+Human primary neuron growing on carbon nanotube array.

 In collaboration with the Schrlau lab (Dept. Mechanical Engineering, RIT), we have developed a coverslip-like device consisting of millions of 200 nm-diameter hollow carbon nanotubes (CNT) embedded in a base that has enhanced gene transfer capabilities, including an expanded range of target cells, high efficiency, low toxicity, and the potential to transfer mixed combinations of protein and nucleic acids.
 Manufacture of these CNT devices is readily scalable, and we have developed a simple protocol to use these CNT devices for high efficiency gene transfer.
 We are working to optimize our carbon nanotube devices for gene transfer into difficult to transfect cells such as stem cells, iPSC, and primary T-cells, to facilitate enhanced biochemical analysis of cells, CRISPR gene editing, and production of cells for CAR-T anti-cancer therapy.